Food Business Registration

 Final Inspection

-Once construction is near completion and prior to commencing food storage or food handling activities, a final inspection must be arranged with Council to verify all works have been satisfactorily completed in accordance with the Food Act 1984 and associated food safety standards.
+Once construction is near completion and prior to commencing food storage or food handling activities, a final inspection must be arranged with an Environmental Health Officer to verify all works have been satisfactorily completed in accordance with the Food Act 1984 and associated food safety standards.

 Registration of New or Purchased Food Business